Houthis seize strategic Yemeni city, escalating power struggle

 ADEN Houthi fighters opposed to Yemen's president took over the central city of Taiz in an escalation of a power struggle diplomats say risks drawing in neighbouring oil giant Saudi Arabia and its main regional rival Iran.

-In a live televised speech, Houthi said his decision to mobilise fighters amid accelerating violence in recent days was aimed at Islamic State, which claimed responsibility for bombings that killed more than 130 in the capital, Sanaa, on Friday, and al Qaeda.

-Conflict has been spreading across Yemen since last year when the Houthis seized Sanaa and effectively removed President Abd-Rabbu Mansour Hadi, who now seeks a comeback from his base in Aden.

-Residents of Taiz, on a main road from Sanaa to the country's second city, Aden, said Houthi militias took over the city's military airport without a struggle late on Saturday.
+Residents of Taiz, on a main road from the capital Sanaa to the country's second city of Aden, said that Houthi militias took over the city's military airport without a struggle from local authorities late on Saturday.

 The advance of the Iranian-backed group has angered Sunni Gulf Arab states led by Saudi Arabia.

-The Houthi expansion into mostly Sunni areas in the centre and west has led to months of clashes with local tribes and al Qaeda, raising fears of civil war.
+The Houthi spread into mostly Sunni areas in the centre and west have led to months of clashes with local tribes and al Qaeda, raising fears that the poor and heavily armed country at the base of the Arabian peninsula might descend into civil war.

 INTERVENTION

-Saying it was illusory to think Houthi militia could take over all of Yemen or that Hadi could assemble enough troops to take back the country, mediator Jamal Benomar told the Security Council: "Any side that would want to push the country in either direction would be inviting a protracted conflict in the vein of an Iraq-Libya-Syria combined scenario."

-The Security Council condemned the takeover of much of Yemen and its institutions by the Houthis and warned of "further measures" if hostilities did not end.
+The United Nations Security Council was set to discuss Yemen after Hadi, a U.S. ally, accused the Houthi militia of staging a coup and appealed to the U.N. for "urgent intervention".

-Iran called for dialogue, but suggested Hadi should leave to spare the country further bloodshed.
+Iran on Sunday called for dialogue, but suggested that Hadi should leave to spare the country further bloodshed.

 "The security of Yemen and of the GCC countries is an indivisible whole," it added.